fetzerch/guh-plugin-buderus/README.md

 Plugin for the [guh](https://github.com/guh/guh) IoT platform that allows to connect to Buderus heating systems (via Buderus KM200 Web Gateway).

+## Command Line Client

+The project contains a command line client `scripts/buderus-km200-cli.py` that can either query an actual gateway or act as a web server and emulate a gateway.
+This is useful to test the plugin without connecting to real hardware.

+Query mode:

+    ./buderus-km200-cli.py km200 <KEY> gw.json

+Emulation mode:

+    ./buderus-km200-cli.py --mode emulate localhost:5000 <KEY> gw.json

 ## License

 This program is free software; you can redistribute it and/or modify